googlegenomics/readthedocs/docs/source/use_cases/discover_public_data/index.rst

 Discover Published Data
 ========================
-Here we list the growing collection of genomic data resident in Google Cloud Platform and shared with the community.
-Some datasets are open-access, such as 1,000 Genomes, whereas other datasets are controlled-access.
-Each dataset page describes the source of the data and how to *access the data* or *apply for access* as applicable for the dataset.
+There is a growing collection of genomic data resident in Google Cloud Platform and shared with the community.
+Some datasets are *open-access*, such as 1,000 Genomes, whereas other datasets are *controlled-access*.
+Each dataset page describes the source of the data and how to access the data or apply for access as applicable for the dataset.

 .. toctree::